aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 ## Prerequisite

-Here are the prerequisites:
-1. Karpenter discovers subnets tagged `kubernetes.io/cluster/$CLUSTER_NAME`.
-Private subnets where the EKS cluster is deployed shoule be tagged as such.
-2. (If using Spot), EC2 Spot Service Linked Role should be created.
+(If using Spot), EC2 Spot Service Linked Role should be created.
 See [here](https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html) for more details.

 ## Usage